 Top Attractions for Genie+ & Individual Lightning Lanes

-Even though each theme park has many Genie+ attractions available to select, plus 2 Individual Lightning Lane attractions, not all of them are worth reserving.
+Even though each theme park has many Genie+ attractions available to select from, plus 1 Individual Lightning Lane attraction, not all of them are worth reserving.
 You have a limited number of selections you can make each day and you don’t want to waste them on rides with low wait times.

 Here are the priority attractions when using Genie+ and or Individual Lightning Lane.